 MTG Ward cards and Sphinx of the Final Word

-If your opponent is brining a deck full of Ward cards, one way to crush them is Sphinx of the Final Word.
+If your opponent is bringing a deck full of ward cards, one way to crush them is Sphinx of the Final Word.
 This card negates a large part of your opponent’s Ward effects, making Ward cards useless against Instant and Sorcery spells that you control.

-As previously mentioned, this is due to the wording of Ward, which states that if the Ward cost is not payed, then the spell or ability will be countered.
+As previously mentioned, this is due to the wording of ward, which states that if the Ward cost is not paid, then the spell or ability will be countered.
 Since Sphinx of the Final Word makes your Instants and Sorceries uncounterable, the Ward ability will have no effect.
 (It will still affect abilities.)